Pre-K Little Knights

 |FINANCES: All monthly tuition payments are made, via electronic funds transfer, to FACTS Management Company (FACTS Payment Plan fee waived for Pre-K).
 There is no tuition assistance for Pre-K.|

-- Pre-K classes are for fours and fives who plan to attend kindergarten the fall of 2019.
+- Pre-K classes are for fours and fives who plan to attend kindergarten in the fall of 2020.